tanducmai/myportfolio/content/posts/database-relational-concepts.md

 ### Table Schemas

-A **TABLE SCHEMA** defines the structure of a relational table in a relational database.
+A **TABLE SCHEMA** is the overall design of a relational table in a relational database.

+Programming analogy: a database schema corresponds to the variable declarations (along with associated type definitions) in a program.

 Format: **RelationName(attributeNames)**